 LEGITIMATE SOFTWARE RATINGS

 Product Legitimate Accuracy Rating Legitimate Accuracy (%)

+AVG AntiVirus Free Edition 736 100%

-ESET Endpoint Security 736 100%
+ESET Smart Security 9 736 100%

-Kaspersky Small Office Security 736 100%
+Kaspersky Internet Security 736 100%

-Microsoft System Center Endpoint Protection 736 100%

-Sophos Endpoint Protection 736 100%
+McAfee Internet Security 736 100%

-Trend Micro Worry-Free Security Services 736 100%
+Trend Micro Internet Security 11 736 100%

+Avast Free Antivirus 729 99%

+G DATA Internet Security 718.5 98%

-Symantec Endpoint Security Small Business Edition 716 97%
+Norton Security 716 97%

-McAfee Endpoint Security 696 95%
+Microsoft Security Essentials 696 95%

-5.1 Interaction ratings
+5.1 Interaction Ratings

-It's crucial that anti-malware endpoint products not only stop, or at least detect, threats, but that they allow legitimate applications to install and run without misclassifying them as malware.
+It's crucial that anti-malware endpoint products not only stop - or at least detect - threats, but that they allow legitimate applications to install and run without misclassifying them as malware.
 Such an error is known as a 'false positive' (FP).

-In reality, genuine false positives with applications are quite rare in testing.
-In our experience it is unusual for a completely legitimate application to be classified as being 'malware'.
+In reality, genuine false positives are quite rare in testing.
+In our experience it is unusual for a legitimate application to be classified as 'malware'.
 More often it will be classified as 'unknown', 'suspicious' or 'unwanted' (or terms that mean much the same thing).

 We use a subtle system of rating an endpoint's approach to legitimate objects which takes into account how it classifies the application and how it presents that information to the user.
-Sometimes the endpoint software will pass the buck and demand that the user decides whether or not the application is safe.
-In such cases the product may make a recommendation to allow or block, but leave the ultimate decision to the user.
+Sometimes the endpoint software will pass the buck and demand that the user decide if the application is safe or not.
+In such cases the product may make a recommendation to allow or block.
 In other cases, the product will make no recommendation, which is possibly even less helpful.